AmbireTech/adex-protocol/README.md

 Because of these constraints, an OUTPACE channel does not need sequences or challenge periods.

-The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered valid.
+The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered

+<div class='break-page'></div>

 One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally an advertiser-side and a publisher-side [validators](#validator-stack).
 That allows the advertiser to make micropayments to multiple publishers (one micropayment per impression/click/etc.), and the publishers are able to withdraw their earnings at any point.